ajaysehwal/express-ts-template/README.md

 ## API Routes

 - `GET /health`: Health check endpoint
+  - Protected with Basic Auth
+  - Default credentials: username: `admin`, password: `admin`

 - `GET /metrics`: Prometheus metrics endpoint
+  - Protected with Basic Auth
+  - Default credentials: username: `admin`, password: `admin`

 - Add your custom routes here

+**Important Security Note:**
+The `/health` and `/metrics` routes are protected with Basic Authentication using default credentials.
+It is **strongly recommended** to change these credentials before deploying to production.
+You can modify the credentials in the `.env` file:

 ## Logging